 Brian Knobbs and Jerry Sags embrace the middle aged card girl, which is pretty amusing.
 Samu jumps Knobbs, ramming him into the turnbuckle.
 Knobbs bounces out of a hard Irish whip with a clothesline.
 Sags tags and the Nasty Boys hit a double back drop on Samu.
 Fatu charges, but Sags takes down both Headshrinkers with a double clothesline.
 Knobbs gets a tag and helps double team Fatu.
 Sags gets another tag and works the wrist.
 The Nasty Boys are keeping the tags quick and overwhelming Fatu.
 Samu gets a cheap shot on Sags, allowing Fatu to hit a super kick.
 We head to a commercial.

 After the break, Sags has become the face in peril, and Fatu is having his way with him.
 Bartlett claims that during the break, one of the Nasty Boys stole a child from the crowd and used it as a weapon.
 Yeah, Bartlett is about as popular as Mike Adamle here.
 Meanwhile, there is a match going on, and the Headshrinkers are doing a good job keeping Sags isolated from his partner.
 Sags dodges a falling head-butt and finally makes the hot tag to Knobbs, who cleans house on both Headshrinkers.
 Knobbs hit’s a double DDT and chases Fatu to ringside.
 Sags tosses Samu over the ring ropes.
 Knobbs and Fatu brawl to the refreshment table and a food fight breaks out.
 The referee calls for the bell at 6:24 (shown) as now they are using chairs as weapons.
 This was kind of fun, *½.
+No contest.